North Shore Challenge Rules '19

 7) Safety Equipment:

 Each entrant is responsible for supplying their own safety equipment that meets the minimum legal requirements.
-Inspections will be carried out prior to launch.
-Due to the offshore nature of the competition, entrants are also required to carry a emergency beacon and a VHF radio to receive communications and weather reports even when fishing within 2 nautical miles of the shore.
+Inspections will be carried out prior to launch on Saturday morning.
+Due to the offshore nature of the competition, entrants are also required to carry a emergency beacon even when fishing within 2 nautical miles of the shore.
+All entrants must carry a working VHF radio set to our working channel for the duration of the competition to receive communications and weather reports and to contact rescue crews in the event of an emergency.
 Entrants will be required to perform a radio check at the commencement of the event.

 Mandatory Equipment for all entrants: